 Replit pricing plans breakdown

-Teams makes sense for small groups that need collaboration features and centralized billing.
-Larger organizations with security requirements should choose the Enterprise plan, which adds SSO and SCIM for compliance.
+- Pro makes sense for small groups that need collaboration features and centralized billing.

 In the breakdown below, I’ll walk through what’s included in every plan, who it’s best for, and its pros and cons.